lina2761991/Coursera-Data-Structures-University-of-California-San-Diego-certificate1-Algorithmics-Toolbox/README.md

 any comparison algorithm can be shown as a huge tree ( cuz we'll always make choices )<br/>
 #### binary search algorithm<br/>
 ##### the general steps:<br/>

 	1.Initialize the start and end indices of the search range, such that the range includes the entire input array.<br/>
 	2.While the start index is less than or equal to the end index, repeat the following steps:<br/>
  	a.
 Compute the middle index of the current range.<br/>
  	b.
 If the target element is equal to the middle element, return the middle index.<br/>
  	c.
 If the target element is less than the middle element, set the end index to be one less than the middle index.<br/>
  	d.
 If the target element is greater than the middle element, set the start index to be one more than the middle index.<br/>
 	3.If the target element is not found in the array, return -1.<br/>

 ##### the algorithm:<br/>
-BinarySearch(K[0..n − 1],q)
+BinarySearch(K[0..n − 1],q)<br/>
-minIndex ← 0
+minIndex ← 0<br/>
-maxIndex ← n − 1
+maxIndex ← n − 1<br/>
-while maxIndex ≥ minIndex:
+while maxIndex ≥ minIndex:<br/>
-	midIndex ← ⌊(minIndex + maxIndex)/2⌋
+	midIndex ← ⌊(minIndex + maxIndex)/2⌋<br/>
-	if K[midIndex] = q:
+	if K[midIndex] = q:<br/>
-		return midIndex
+		return midIndex<br/>
-	else if K[midIndex] < q:
+	else if K[midIndex] < q:<br/>
-		minIndex ← midIndex + 1
+		minIndex ← midIndex + 1<br/>
-	else:
+	else:<br/>
-		maxIndex ← midIndex − 1
+		maxIndex ← midIndex − 1<br/>
-	return −1
+	return −1<br/>

 #### quick sort algorithm<br/>
 ##### the general steps:<br/>